jackalvrus/ServiceProviderContextualBinding/README.md

 ## Registering Replacement Services

 Services must be registered with the container in order to be used as replacements.
+If a replacement service is not registered, an exception will be thrown when the service that references the replacement is resolved.

 You should not register replacements as the implemented service type.
 For example, avoid this:

 ``` CSharp
 services.AddSingleton<IService, DefaultService>();